Well, late is better than never, right?

 Finally, my favorite thing about paleo is that it forces you to eat real food.
 Nothing processed, nothing artificial.
 Definitely more nutritious than pretty much anything you can buy pre-made.

 The Bad: Eating paleo took up a LOT of time, which is what you would expect on a “real food” diet.
 Every meal had to be made from scratch, which is great but definitely packs on hours in the kitchen.
 My bro and sis-in-law can vouch for the fact that I was in their kitchen for 3-4 hours three times per week cooking.
 That’s a lot of prep time for a single gal working full time and driving all over western Washington every week; hence, my sparse blogging during my paleo diet.
-I made a paleo pizza for which I had to make the crust (out of grated cauliflower), the sauce (from home-canned tomatoes), and the cheese (out of macadamia nuts, believe it or not) completely from scratch to meet the diet restrictions.
+I made a paleo pizza for which I had to make the crust (out of cauliflower), the sauce (from home-canned tomatoes), and the cheese (out of macadamia nuts, believe it or not) completely from scratch to meet the diet restrictions.
 The one recipe took 2 1/2 hours!
-And it didn’t even really taste that great.
+And it certainly didn’t taste that great.

 On top of the time it took, it was also very expensive.
 After the first week, a reader suggested that organic, locally-grown, and in-season produce and grass-fed meat was the true “paleo” way to eat…so I adopted that for the last two weeks or so.
 It certainly is more “paleo,” though I don’t suppose the hunter-gatherers had to pay twice their normal grocery bill for it like I did.